apigee/apigee-deploy-maven-plugin/README.md

 targets/ | A folder that contains information about target configurations (outbound) resources | A folder that contains any scripts (java, jsc, py, node)

-Note: when creating scripts, place your script/jar files in the proper folders based on the script type (e.g. javascript in jsc, node.js in node, java in java).
+Note: when creating scripts, place your script/jar files in the proper folders based on the script type (e.g. JavaScript in jsc, node.js in node, java in java).